aurelio-amerio/gen-sbi/README.md

 ### `src/`
 The `src` directory contains the core implementation of the library:

-- **Flow Matching**: Implements continuous flow matching techniques, including paths, solvers, and utilities.
+- **Flow Matching**: Implements flow matching techniques, including paths, solvers, and utilities.
 - **Diffusion**: Contains diffusion models and utilities for training and evaluation.
 - **Models**:
   - **Flux1**: A transformer-based architecture for flow matching on sequences.